srobinson/unicode-wiki/README.md

 * Persist codepoints to a favorite list
 * Generate/export font from list of codepoints
 * Any community feedback...

+## Disclaimer

+This project is very early beta stage and serves as a proof of concept/exploration of Lerna monorepos.
+SHould you find any bugs please docreate an issue/pr

 # Local dev installation